 Luis Suarez Childhood Story:

-A point to note, the Uruguayan footballer is the fourth of seven children born of the successful union between his parents.
+A point to note: the Uruguayan footballer is the fourth of seven children born to the union between his parents.

 Luis Suarez Family Background:

-Regarding his family background and ethnicity, Suarez is an Uruguayan national of mixed race (African, Spanish and Uruguayan roots.
+Regarding his family background and ethnicity, Suarez is a Uruguayan national of mixed race (African, Spanish and Uruguayan roots.
 Records also indicate that he had a black grandfather.

-Like most kids of his age at the time, Suarez was casually drawn to football which he played with his peers to happily pass time at his hometown’s local team, Sportivo Artiga.
+Like most kids his age at the time, Suarez was casually drawn to football, which he played with his peers to pass the time happily at his hometown’s local team, Sportivo Artiga.

 Suarez later had no choice but to join the rest of his family after his mother secured a cleaning job at the central bus terminal of Montevideo called Tres Cruces.